- Customers Portal

 If you are an administrator, you can export your license usage into a CSV:

-- On the left sidebar, select Subscription.
+1. On the left sidebar, at the bottom, select Admin Area.

 This file contains the information GitLab uses to manually process quarterly reconciliations or renewals.
-If your instance is firewalled or in an offline environment, you must provide GitLab with this information.
+If your instance is firewalled or an offline environment, you must provide GitLab with this information.

 The License Usage CSV includes the following details: